 Only 45% of Australians prepare for death by making Wills (1) and funeral plans.
-It is rare that a family has had an open and systematic End of Life Conversation.
-This conversation should lead to the development of an End of Life Plan with the aim to achieve a Good Death for a loved one.
+It is rare that a family has had an open and systematic End of Life Conversation or discussion.
+This discussion/ conversation should lead to the development of an End of Life Plan with the aim to achieve a Good Death for a loved one.

 As society ages, there will be an increased demand for aged care services.
 This is due to:

 - the increased life expectancy of the general population

 - increased number of older Australians due to the aging Baby Boomer generation and

 - people’s demand for choice on how what care they receive.

 Approximately two-thirds of Australians die between the ages of 75 and 95.
 (2, 4) with various terminal illnesses such as: